slevithan/regex/README.md

 <details>
   <summary><b>Can <code>regex</code>'s syntax be extended?</b></summary>

 Yes, `regex` supports adding your own extensions.
-There are two methods for this: postprocessors and alternative constructors:
+There are two methods for this: postprocessors and alternative constructors.

 - **Alternative constructors:** If you want `regex` to use a `RegExp` subclass or other constructor, you can do so by modifying `this`: `` regex.bind(RegExpSubclass)`…` ``.
+The constructor is expected to accept two arguments (the pattern and flags) and return a `RegExp` instance.
 - **Postprocessors:** `regex` can be called with an options object that includes an array of postprocessor functions.
 Ex: `` regex({flags: 'g', postprocessors: [myExtension]})`…` ``.
-Postprocessors are called after applying implicit flags and interpolation, but prior to passing the resulting pattern to the `RegExp` (or alternative) constructor.
-Postprocessors are called with the regex pattern and flags as their first and second arguments, and are expected to return an updated pattern string.
-The [`regex-utilities`](https://github.com/slevithan/regex-utilities) package can be used to help with processing regex syntax.
+Postprocessors are called in order after applying implicit flags and interpolation, but prior to passing the resulting pattern to the `RegExp` (or alternative) constructor.
+They're called with two arguments (the pattern and flags) and are expected to return an updated pattern string.

-If desired, you can then make your extension easier to use by wrapping your use of these features in a function or template tag.

-For an example of using all of these features, see the (complex) extension [`regex-recursion`](https://github.com/slevithan/regex-recursion).
-For a simple example of a postprocessor, see `regex`'s built-in `rakePostprocessor`.
+You can make your extension easier to use by wrapping your use of these features in a function or template tag.
+For an example of using all of these features, see extension [`regex-recursion`](https://github.com/slevithan/regex-recursion).
+For a much simpler example of a postprocessor, see `regex`'s built-in `rakePostprocessor`.
 </details>

 ## 🏷️ About